huridocs/pdf_paragraphs_extraction/README.md

 ### Logs

-The service logs are stored in the file `service.log`
+The service logs are stored in the file `docker_volume/service.log`

-To use a graylog server, create a file `./graylog.yml` in the project root folder with the following content:
+To use a graylog server, create a file `docker_volume/graylog.yml` with the following content:

 `graylog_ip: [ip]`